nounch/augmented-tree/README.md

 # Warnings

+ NOTE:  THE FOLLOWING STATEMENT DOES NOT APPLY TO THE LATEST VERSION SINCE
+       Augmented Tree NOW COMES WITH ITS OWN BUILT-IN DIRECTORY TRAVERSER!!! - This notice remains here until it is clear whether future versions will OPTIONALLY offer to use an external `tree` command for speed improvements (pure C is faster after all).

-- Augmented Tree parses the output of the `tree` command.
-This is and will always be irresponsible because
+ - <del>Augmented Tree parses the output of the `tree` command.
+This is and will always be irresponsible because</del>
-  + the output of `tree` is not meant to be read by machines and
+  + <del>the output of `tree` is not meant to be read by machines and</del>
-  + there are various versions of `tree` with varying functionality across systems.
+  + <del>there are various versions of `tree` with varying functionality across systems.</del>

-  So why is it still like that?
-Well, it is reaonable to assume that a decent developing system has access to `tree` with all required features and non-cryptic output that can be parsed by Augmented Tree.
+  <del>So why is it still like that?
+Well, it is reaonable to assume that a
+  decent developing system has access to `tree` with all required features and non-cryptic output that can be parsed by Augmented Tree.</del>

-  The required features are:
+  <del>The required features are:</del>
-  + `-f`: Print full path prefix for each file.
+  + <del>`-f`: Print full path prefix for each file.</del>
-  + `-n`: Turn colorization off always.
+  + <del>`-n`: Turn colorization off always.</del>
-  + `--charset='ASCII`: Use ASCII characters only (This may lead to problems with non-ASCII file/dir names, but then again, it may be considered a good habit to not use them for file/dir names in software projects anyway).
-You can try to omit it, but you will have to live with the consequences.
+  + <del>`--charset='ASCII`: Use ASCII characters only (This may lead to problems with non-ASCII file/dir names, but then again, it may be considered a good habit to not use them for file/dir names in software projects anyway).
+You can try to omit it, but you will have to live with the consequences.</del>

 - Calling Augmented Tree on large and deeply nested directory structures (e.g. `/`) takes as long as `tree` is finished and augmented and Emacs has inserted it in a buffer (if configured and capable to do so);